JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 1) Must scale the following voltage ranges to 0 V to 5 V: 0 V to 3 V, 0 V to 10 V, -10 V to +10 V, and -5 V to +5 V
 2) Must convert the following current range to 1 V to 5 V: 4 mA to 20 mA
 3) Components must be RoHS compliant.
+4) Must operate off of 5 V from the power system.

 ## System Schematic